ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Methodology

 \subsection{Layer Removal}

-The method we propose is straightforward: layer removal, which we simply referred as ShortGPT.
+Our goal is to obtain a pruned model that remains as close as possible to the original model.
+Since an LLM functions as a series of transformations applied to hidden states across its layers and we can determine the importance of each layer, we propose a straightforward pruning method: layer removal, which we refer to as ShortGPT.
 We delete certain layers in LLMs based on BI score.
-Figure \ref{fig:overall_illustartion_llama2} illustrates our pruning method.
 First of all, we construct a calibration set, which is a set of unlabelled text samples such as PG19 \citep{rae2019compressive}.
 Then we collect the hidden states of each layer during inference on these samples.
 Next, we calculate the BI score based on the collected hidden states.
-Finally, we sort layers in ascending order according to the BI, and delete the layers with the smaller importance.
+Finally, we sort layers in ascending order according to the BI, and delete the layers with the lower BI score.
 The number of layers to be deleted can vary to trade off the speed and performance.
-The details of our layer remove setting can be found in Appendix \ref{appendix:setting}
+The details of our layer removal setting can be found in Appendix \ref{appendix:remove_strategy}.